12 Actions to Reduce Employee Turnover

 You build successful businesses based on a willing, caring, and passionate team of employees that clearly understand the company's mission, values, goals, and objectives.
 Staff who don't understand the company, market, and customers won't last long.

-High employee turnover is a concern most businesses look to address in today’s workplace.
-Companies spend millions on human resources and training to help build a successful and lasting team culture.
+High employee turnover is a concern most businesses look to address in today's workplace.
+As a result, companies spend millions on human resources and training to help build a successful and lasting team culture.

 Here are 12 actions that you can take to help reduce employee turnover:

-Making standard superannuation contributions, standard pay rates, and overtimes is essential for attracting loyal employees.
-Your business may need to introduce higher than industry standard pay rates or even commission structures to attract A-grade performers.
+Making standard superannuation contributions, standard pay rates, and overtime is essential for attracting loyal employees.
+Your business may need to introduce higher than industry standard pay rates or commission structures to attract A-grade performers.

 Get to know your employees and treat them with respect.
-Show empathy, especially when underperforming as employees are more than just numbers to your business - they embody your business’ values and mission.
+Show empathy, especially as employees are more than just numbers to your business - they embody your business' values and mission.

-Breakaway from routine and encourage creative thinking.
-Casual dress Friday’s or after-work dinner and drinks will help bring togetherness.
-Employees will appreciate this break from meetings, preparing reports, or sending a bunch of emails.
+Break away from routine and encourage creative thinking.
+Casual dress Fridays or after-work dinner and drinks will help bring togetherness.
+Employees will appreciate this break from meetings, preparing reports, or sending emails.

-Prepare formal feedback sessions in a one on one meeting with your employees.
+Prepare formal feedback sessions in a one-on-one meeting with your employees.
 Employees would be keen to understand where they sit and what areas they need to improve.
-Employees can take a breather and reflect on their contribution.
+Then, employees can take a breather and reflect on their contributions.

-Small or significant achievements are great milestones in your employee’s career, and celebrating will help motivate them further.
+Small or significant achievements are great milestones in your employee's careers, and celebrating will help motivate them further.

 Providing a clear path for employees to climb up the ladder or attain skills in diverse areas will help bring about a sense of purpose and staff challenges.

-Encourage after-work parties and gatherings to help build camaraderie, and you get to learn about the people in your business, not just their work.
+Encourage after-work parties and gatherings to help build camaraderie, and learn about the people in your business, not just their work.

 Develop frequent training and brainstorming sessions that encourage employees to share ideas and pass them on to their colleagues.

-At times, you can’t avoid employee turnover.
+At times, you can't avoid employee turnover.
 Some employees switch careers, retire, go off to study, or go travelling.
-Employee turnover can be a good thing for business as it reinvigorates the business and brings about new business ideas.
+However, employee turnover can benefit businesses by reinvigorating and bringing about new business ideas.

-High employee turnover can be a bad thing for business as it reflects poorly on stakeholders and customers.
-It’s essential to build a loyal and engaging workplace to ensure you keep hold of your star employees who live and breath the company.
+High employee turnover can be bad for a business as it reflects poorly on stakeholders and customers.
+Building a loyal and engaging workplace is essential to keep hold of your star employees who live and breathe the company.

 RosterElf is built with you in mind.
 Our online staff scheduling tool handles all your employee scheduling needs.